 When responding to notices found in our Symplicity system, guests are required to let employers know that they found the job listing through a paid subscription to the University of Colorado Law School’s job database.

-Questions should be directed to Zach Johnson.
+Questions should be directed to Annie Fogleman.